-Press Statement: Marie Hilliard Appointed to OPTN Ethics Committee
+Marie Hilliard Appointed to OPTN Ethics Committee

 Dr. Hilliard is well qualified to be a contributing member in providing such guidance.
-She continues, since 2006, to serve as an ethicist with NCBC, responsible for its efforts to shape public policy impacting the life sciences, most significantly health care regulation, including policies impacting organ procurement and donation.
+She continues, since 2006, to serve as an ethicist with the NCBC, responsible for its efforts to shape public policy impacting the life sciences, most significantly health care regulation, including policies impacting organ procurement and donation.
 She has been administratively involved in governmental health care regulation at both the state and national levels.
 As a Registered Nurse she remains active professionally and has served as president of professional nursing organizations.
 She currently is a member of the Board of Directors of the Catholic Medical Association and co-chairs its Ethics Committee.
 As Colonel Hilliard (USA, Ret.) she has served our country for over twenty years, responsible for medic and nursing training for hundreds of soldiers.
 She holds the Meritorious Service Medal.

 Dr. Hilliard stated: “I am so pleased that OPTN has recognized the importance of including an ethicist, such as myself, who not only is an academically and experientially prepared professional, but also is credentialed in religious studies and canon law.
-The welcoming I have received from my new colleagues demonstrates to me an appreciation of the role that a faith-based perspective can provide in approaching some of the most critical questions impacting humanity.”
+The welcoming I have received from my new colleagues suggests to me an appreciation of the role that a faith-based perspective can provide in approaching some of the most critical questions impacting humanity.”

 ###